 Despite being tasty to horses and pretty to look at, they are a nuisance to some lawns and pastures.
-And, depending on what type of dandelions you have, perhaps is not a good idea to let your horse eat dandelions.
+And, depending on what type of dandelions you have, perhaps it’s not a good idea to let your horse eat dandelions.

 YES, horses can eat dandelions, but maybe it’s not the best idea in the world.

 - Dandelions are delicious for horses, and add a bit of spring color to the pastures, but may not be as healthy as you would think.

 - While dandelions are “safe” for most horses, they are super high in fructans, more so than fresh spring grass.
 This may pose a real threat to the metabolically challenged horse, such as the horse with Cushing’s or Equine Metabolic Syndrome and Insulin Resistance.

 - Those sugars also make the dandelion super tasty, and, therefore the go-to plant of choice for most horses in the pasture.
 You must decide how much your horse can eat based on his metabolic status and current health.

 The dandelion in its native habitat – my yard.

 - Stringhalt is a condition in which the horse’s hock spontaneously flexes.
 This can be mild, or serious enough to warrant euthanasia.
 There is some correlation (not a definite cause here) between FALSE dandelion, aka flatweed, and stringhalt, especially in Australia.
 The key lies in the plant.

 - Actual dandelions do not have branches, are hollow-stemmed, don’t have stem leaves, aren’t hairy, and have leaves that look like they have teeth.